 To give your soil some additional love, we recommend top dressing your garden bed with compost like Soilution which contains lots of beneficial goodies including earthworm castings, mycorrhiza, biochar, lobster, kelp, and nutrients (everything but the kitchen sink).

 Step 6: Plant a Cover Crop

 There are a few reasons why you should consider planting a cover crop like Winter Rye.
-First, it quickly fills in the garden bed, which prevents weeds, but also acts as an erosion control.
-Second, since Winter Rye is deep rooted, it pulls nitrogen up to the top layers of soil through the roots which your veggies love.
+First, it quickly fills in the garden bed, which prevents weeds, but also acts as erosion control.
+Second, since Winter Rye is deep-rooted, it pulls nitrogen up to the top layers of soil through the roots which your veggies love.
 The deep root system also keeps the soil from becoming compact, which will make springtime planting easier.
-And finally, you can let it grow until about three weeks before you plant and then, when you cut it back, you can till till it directly into the garden bed to create a green manure.
+And finally, you can let it grow until about three weeks before you plant, and then, when you cut it back, you can till it directly into the garden bed to create green manure.

 And that’s it!
 Following these simple steps now will ensure your garden will do even better next year!